 The BMW 1 Series is Back and is a Whole New Being

 The all-new BMW 1 Series arrives and it’s like no other model it succeeds…

-BMW have launched the brand new 1 Series hatchback and have said that it ‘heralds the dawn of a new era’ - a poetic way of saying “we’ve changed almost everything.”
+BMW launched the brand new 1 Series hatchback recently and have said that it ‘heralds the dawn of a new era’ - a poetic way of saying “we’ve changed almost everything.”
 This is the third generation of the 1 Series and it marks the launch of BMWs new front-wheel-drive architecture.
 Yes, it’s finally happened, the 1 Series has become front-wheel-drive.
 Purists will despair, however, this has been inevitable for a long time now.

 Don’t worry though, BMW claim this new nose-driven hatchback ‘fuses BMW’s signature driving pleasure and dynamic excellence with a significant increase in interior space.’
 It’s taken BMW over 5 years of research, designing development and testing to produce a level of driving precision and excellence which is ‘unprecedented’ in front wheel drive cars.
 Tall claims, certainly, but if any manufacturer could back them up, BMW can.